The "comprehensive requirement" for history majors involves successful completion of History 490 in the fall semester.

-Professors Stone (firstname.lastname@example.org) and Puerto (email@example.com) teach the 490 course.
+Professors Gasper (email@example.com ) and Fett (firstname.lastname@example.org) teach the 490 course in Fall 2019.
 Each student will also have a primary advisor—a faculty member who specializes in the student’s research area.
 During the spring of junior year, students should consult repeatedly with their primary advisor.
 During the fall, those consultations should continue, but students will also receive feedback from Profs.
-Fett and Gelbart.
+Gasper and Fett.
 The 490 instructors and the primary advisor will read drafts and collectively evaluate the final paper in December.
 Other history faculty may also participate in these deliberations.

 What will determine my comps grade?

 In order to graduate, students must complete a passing thesis.
 By late April, the registrar needs us to award each thesis distinction, pass, or fail.
-Independent of that, each student will also receive a final grade for History 490.
+Independent of that, each student will also receive a final grade for the History 490 course.
 The thesis will determine the bulk of that grade, but not its entirety.
-For example, a student who receives distinction (an A or A-) for his or her thesis may still get a final B or C in the 490 for failure to complete other requirements (meeting preliminary deadlines, class participation, oral presentation, etc.).
+For example, a student who receives distinction (an A or A-) for his or her thesis may still get a final B or C in History 490 for failure to complete other requirements (meeting preliminary deadlines, class participation, oral presentation, etc.).

 Are there any other rewards for writing a really good thesis?